jrohlandt/quick_php_docker_environment/readme.md

 git clone git@github.com:jrohlandt/quick_php_docker_environment.git your_app_name && cd your_app_name
 ```

-2. In docker-compose.yml replace xxxxxx with your_app_name .
+2. In docker-compose.yml replace xxxxxx with your_app_name.

-3. In docker-compose.yml change nginx and mysql port bindings to avoid conflict with other containers (E.g. 8080:80 for nginx and 3307:3306 for mysql).
+3. In docker-compose.yml change nginx and PostgreSQL port bindings to avoid conflict with other containers (E.g. 8080:80 for nginx and 3307:3306 for PostgreSQL).

 4. Build and start containers:
 ```
 docker compose up -d